 The Tesla Model S is powered by two electric motors; one at the front and another behind the rear seats.
 As there aren’t as many bulky components normally found in petrol and diesel cars, lots of space has been freed up inside.

-If you forgo the additional seats, the boot is very large, and bigger again with the rear seats folded down.
+The Model S will comfortably seat five, and with five doors, access is easy for all.
+The boot is very large, and bigger still with the rear seats folded down.
 There’s also a compartment in the front of the car where the bonnet would traditionally be: this boosts space for luggage even further.

 Tesla Model S interior space, storage & comfort

 The design of the Model S allows it to have a flat floor, which means legroom is good throughout.

 With the rear seats up the boot measures 744 litres, and with the rear seats down this rises to 1,645 litres.
 Don’t forget to factor the front storage compartment into the equation too, which adds another 150 litres to the total.